tomedunn/the-finished-book/_classes/short-adventuring-days/short-adventuring-days.md

 ## Deadly encounters with a short rest

-For the adventuring day with two Deadly encounters and one short rest, Fig. <a href="#fig:two-deadly-encounter-xp-vs-level" class="fig-ref">3</a> (below) shows the average encounter XP for each class relative to a full adventuring day with only Medium encounters.
+For the adventuring day with two Deadly encounters and one short rest, Fig. \figref{fig:two-deadly-encounter-xp-vs-level} (below) shows the average encounter XP for each class relative to a full adventuring day with only Medium encounters.

 <figure id="fig:two-deadly-encounter-xp-vs-level">
     {% include_relative fig-two-encounters-xp-vs-level-deadly-small.html %}
     {% include_relative fig-two-encounters-xp-vs-level-deadly-large.html %}
-    <figcaption>Figure 3: Ratio between an average PC's encounter XP for adventuring days with two Deadly encounters and one short rests and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
+    <figcaption>Ratio between an average PC's encounter XP for adventuring days with two Deadly encounters and one short rests and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
 </figure>

-On average the **encounter XP for two Deadly encounters and one short rest increases around $$20\%$$**, roughly half the increase shown in Fig. <a href="#fig:single-encounter-xp-vs-level" class="fig-ref">1</a> for a single encounter adventuring day.
+On average the **encounter XP for two Deadly encounters and one short rest increases around $$20\%$$**, roughly half the increase shown in Fig. \figref{fig:single-encounter-xp-vs-level} for a single encounter adventuring day.
 The classes most effected are those with the Spellcasting feature, as well as the warlock at higher levels.
 Meanwhile, the purely martial classes performed identically to how they did for the adventuring day with only a single encounter.

 ## Hard encounters with no short rest

-For the adventuring day with two Hard encounters and no short rest, Fig. <a href="#fig:two-hard-encounter-xp-vs-level" class="fig-ref">4</a> (below) shows the average encounter XP for each class relative to a full adventuring day with only Medium encounters.
+For the adventuring day with two Hard encounters and no short rest, Fig. \figref{fig:two-hard-encounter-xp-vs-level} (below) shows the average encounter XP for each class relative to a full adventuring day with only Medium encounters.

 <figure id="fig:two-hard-encounter-xp-vs-level">
     {% include_relative fig-two-encounters-xp-vs-level-hard-small.html %}
     {% include_relative fig-two-encounters-xp-vs-level-hard-large.html %}
-    <figcaption>Figure 4: Ratio between an average PC's encounter XP for adventuring days with two Hard encounters and no short rests and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
+    <figcaption>Ratio between an average PC's encounter XP for adventuring days with two Hard encounters and no short rests and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
 </figure>

 As with the previous scenario with two Deadly encounters, the average **increase in encounter XP for two Hard encounters is also around $$20\%$$**.
 However, there are some subtle differences worth noting.